Nordic Skiing In Rochester

 44.000332, -92.311829

 Chester Woods park is located approximately 5 miles east of Rochester on US 14.
 The park is on the right about 1 mile past Chester, MN.
 Admission to the park free as of March 2022!
 The start of the ski trail is located near the boat ramp and crosses over a small trestle bridge before heading south into the park.
-The trail at Chester Woods is a multi-purpose (fat bikes, walkers, snowshoes ) trail and is groomed for both skating and classical.
+The trail at Chester Woods is a multi-purpose (fat bikes, walkers, snowshoes ) trail and is groomed for both skating and classic.
 The park grooming crew does a nice job of frequent smoothing the trail after significant use so it is usually a great place to ski.

 The trail is mainly in the woods, making it an ideal place to ski on cold windy days.
 Total trail length is approximately 12 km.
-Click above for a copy of the park map.
-For current ski conditions, the park has an answering machine that provides an update on trail conditions at 507-287-2624.

 The terrain is gently rolling on the east side.
 As you head west there are some major climbs and descents.
 There is a cut-off at approximately the half-way mark around the main loop that allows you to skip the major hills.